softwareonpurpose/softwaregauntlet/README.md

 # gauntlet
-Test automation framework designed to provide comprehensive, reliable, efficient, effective and resilient validation of web and mobile applications with a reasonably sized test library and reduced test maintenance.
+Test automation framework designed to provide comprehensive, reliable, efficient, effective and resilient validation of applications and services with a reasonably sized test library and reduced test maintenance.